OSVVM/OSVVM-Scripts/README.rst

 CurrentWorkingDirectory is the directory of the script that calls either RunTest or simulate.

-Currently GHDL does not run any extra scripts since it is a batch simulator.
+Currently NVC and GHDL do not run any extra scripts since they are batch simulators.

 Adding Other Wave Files
 --------------------------